PDF Flatten

 A PDF with interactive form fields stores the field values in a separate AcroForm dictionary.
 The widgets float on top of the page, and any PDF viewer can re-edit or even clear them.
 Flattening rewrites each page so that the field values are merged into the page's content stream as plain text and graphics, then strips the AcroForm dictionary entirely.
 The result looks identical but is no longer interactive.

 Flattening is irreversible — there is no metadata kept that lets you reconstruct the original AcroForm fields.
 Keep a copy of the source file if you may need to edit fields again.
-The tool warns about this before exporting.

 Common use is right before signing or archiving: a flattened completed form cannot be edited or cleared by the recipient, which makes audits and legal review safer.
 It is also the recommended preprocessing step before applying a digital signature, because once a PDF is signed, any subsequent flattening would invalidate the signature.